microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

    ```
    [
     {
-        'aadGroupTeamName': 'dataverse team1 name to map',
+        "aadGroupTeamName": "dataverse team1 name to map",
-        'aadSecurityGroupId': 'azure active directory group id1',
+        "aadSecurityGroupId": "azure active directory group id1",
-        'dataverseSecurityRoleNames': [
+        "dataverseSecurityRoleNames": [
-            'dataverse role1 to apply to the team'
+            "dataverse role1 to apply to the team"
         ]
     },
     {
-        'aadGroupTeamName': 'dataverse team2 name to map',
+        "aadGroupTeamName": "dataverse team2 name to map",
-        'aadSecurityGroupId': 'azure active directory group id2',
+        "aadSecurityGroupId": "azure active directory group id2",
-        'dataverseSecurityRoleNames': [
+        "dataverseSecurityRoleNames": [
-            'dataverse role2 to apply to the team'
+            "dataverse role2 to apply to the team"
         ]
     }
    ]